Ergodic Theory on Stationary Random Graphs: Applications

+$\bullet$ In the preceding construction, the degree of $\rho$ in $T_{\infty}^R$ has a polynomial tail.
+Is it possible to construct a planar stationary and reversible graph of subexponential growth such that the degree of the root vertex has an exponential tail for which the SRW is transient?

-\begin{open} Let $(G,\rho)$ be a local limit of finite \emph{planar} stationary graphs.
-Is it the case that $(G,\rho)$ is almost surely amenable?
-Liouville? has zero speed for SRW? recurrent? \end{open} \begin{rek} There are local limits of finite planar graphs with exponential growth.
-For example local limit of full binary trees up to level $n$ with uniform root vertex. \end{rek} \begin{open} Can we characterize the graphs $(G,\rho)$ that are local limit of finite planar graphs?
-Are they the reversible, amenable (in the sense of \cite[Section 8]{AL07}) planar graphs? \end{open} \textbf{Extensions.}
+$\bullet$ Let $(G,\rho)$ be a limit in distribution of finite \emph{planar} stationary graphs for $\op{d_{loc}}$ (see \cite{BS01}).
+Is it the case that $(G,\rho)$ is almost surely Liouville\footnote{There are local limits of finite planar graphs with exponential growth.
+For example local limit of full binary trees up to level $n$ with the root picked according to the degree}?
+Does SRW on $(G,\rho)$ have zero speed?

-\begin{open} In \cite{BC10a} a generalization of local limits of finite planar graphs to graphs presented by spheres in $\mathbb{R}^d$ was studied.
-Extend Question 3 to these graphs. \end{open}
+$\bullet$ In \cite{BCd-para} a generalization of limits of finite planar graphs to graphs associated to sphere packings in $\mathbb{R}^d$ was studied.
+Extend the preceding questions to these graphs.

+\textbf{Added in proof:} After the completion of this work, Gurel-Gurevich and Nachmias \cite{GGN12} proved that the UIPQ (and the UIPT) is recurrent which implies Corollary \ref{UIPQc}.

+\textbf{Acknowledgments :} We are grateful to Pierre Pansu, Frederic Paulin, Damien Gaboriau and Russell Lyons for many stimulating lessons on measured equivalence relations.
+We thank Jean-Fran\c cois Le Gall for a careful reading of a first version of this paper.
+We are also indebted to Omer Angel for a discussion that led to Proposition \ref{counterexample}.
+Thanks also go to an anonymous referee for precious comments and references.